• Skip to primary navigation

 It’s named for the circular battery built to protect the city from a British invasion in the War of 1812.

-Or simply great close-up views of Lady Liberty on the Staten Island Ferry, which is FREE, but do avoid the morning and afternoon commuting times.
+Or simply great close-up views of Lady Liberty on the Staten Island Ferry, which is FREE.
+Please avoid the morning and afternoon commuting times, when it is crucial transportation for people who live on one island and work on the other.

-Note that the Staten Island Ferry does not stop at the the Statue of Liberty.
+Note that the Staten Island Ferry does not stop at the the Statue of Liberty or Ellis Island.

 nyc carousels